There are times when a stroller should be used less or not at all, and other times when it should be used more.

 Development

 Many developmental milestones are set for children between the ages of two and five.
-Exposing your child to as many new things as possible can help them grow healthy and smart.
+Exposing your child to many new things can help them grow healthy and smart.

 Infants begin to form abstract concepts during the preoperational stage of cognitive development, typically between the ages of two and seven.
-Children have a natural curiosity about their surroundings during this time and should be encouraged to explore them.
+Children are naturally curious about their surroundings during this time and should be encouraged to explore them.

 Language formation makes significant progress during the preoperational period.
 If you must use a stroller at this age, choose one that faces backward.
-Parents and children are more likely to engage in constructive dialogue using a rear-facing stroller.
+Parents and children are likelier to engage in constructive dialogue using a rear-facing stroller.

 Strollers that claim to be able to carry a lot of weight are frequently deceptive.
 Except for the smallest jogging strollers, all can carry children weighing 50 pounds or more.
 A child of that age should weigh around that much.
 However, riding in a stroller with a 7-year-old is not a good idea.